apache/cordova-plugins/local-webserver/README.md

     In order to limit access to your app, requests are restricted to localhost and are protected with an auth token.
     This should effectively restrict access to the server to your app.
-    However, since requests are made over http, your app's activity may be visible to others on the name wi-fi network.

 This plugin is only compatible with the 3.7.0 release of cordova-ios, or greater.